MarkoMuc/nexys_rng/README.md

 # Nexys A7 100T Random Number Generator

 A random number generator implemented in VHDL for Nexys A7 100T board.
 It uses the onboard ADXL362 accelerometer for generating the random numbers.
+Note this is not an actual RNG, since it needs a random actor, to move the device, since the implementations just reads and sends accelerometer values.

 ## ADXL362 Accelerometer